amitjoy/osgifx/README.md

 ### User Guide

-For instructions on how to download and install latest snapshot version, please refer to the [Project Website](https://osgifx.com).
+For instructions on how to download and install latest version, please refer to the [Project Website](https://osgifx.com).